andreabusi/manage-hidden-files/README.md

 + Automatically restart Finder after a command is given
 + Uses Notification Center to inform user of the outcome of the operation
 + Configurable directly in Alfred prefs
++ Simple hotkey to show/hide hidden files directly from keyboard

 Usage